daniellepidt/wikipedia-usage-network/README.md

 in order to have a comprehensible graph in Gephi.

-06_graph_datasets: This directory contains a Jupyter Notebook used to generate the CSVs containing the datasets to be used in Gephi.
+06_graph_datasets: This directory contains a Jupyter Notebook used to generate the CSVs containing the datasets to be used in Gephi & two Jupyter Notebooks used to calculate different properties of the our graphs using NetworkX.

 gephi_files: This directory contains the Gephi files created in the work process.

+pics_for_pdf: A file with Pandas plots outputed for usage in our final report.

 venv: Virtual environment folder, containing all required packages to run the project.